 Differences Between Defense And Defence

-In American-English writing, it is usually customary to write defense, and it is pretty rare to find it spelled the other way.
+It is customary to write “defense” in American spelling, and it is rare to find it spelled the other way.
 For instance, an American may write a sentence such as:

 - In my defense, I thought that the snacks were free!

-In contrast, British-English writing rules usually call for the word to be spelled as defence.
+In contrast, the British spelling calls for the word to be spelled as defence.
 For instance, someone spelling in this style would write:

-- In my defence, I thought that the snacks were free!
+- In my defence, I thought that the crumpets were free!

-This simple difference also carries over in other forms of the word, such as defenseless, defenseman, or defenselessly, where Americans usually keep the spelling with the “s.”
+This spelling distinction also carries over in other forms of the word, such as defenseless, defenseman, or defenselessly, where Americans usually keep the spelling with the “s.”
 At the same time, Brits usually opt for the spelling with a “c.”
-When a suffix with an -i is added (such as -ive or –ible), both writing styles usually tend to keep the spelling with an “s.”
+When a suffix with an -i is added (such as -ive or –ible), both writing styles usually keep the spelling with an “s.”